parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 ### Smoking

 - Smoking has negative impacts on many aspects of health.
-It can contribute to symptoms such as fatigue, loss of taste and smell, sexual problems, and low mood and anxiety.
+It can contribute to symptoms such as fatigue, loss of taste and smell, sexual problems, and increased feelings of low mood and anxiety.
-- Research has shown there are lower rates of smoking in people with Parkinson’s compared with people without Parkinson’s.
-Why this is the case is not fully understood.
-But research so far concludes that risks of smoking outweigh the benefits.
-There is no evidence that smoking will stop or slow Parkinson’s.
+- People with Parkinson’s tend to smoke less than those without.
+Some studies suggest lower rates of Parkinson’s among smokers, but there is no evidence that smoking prevents or slows its progression.
+The health risks of smoking outweigh any potential benefits.
 - There are services available to help you stop smoking.
-See the <a href="https://www.nhs.uk" class="external-link" target="_blank" rel="noopener noreferrer">NHS Website</a> for more details.
+See the <a href="https://www.nhs.uk/better-health/quit-smoking/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Website</a> on quitting smoking for more details.

 ### Alcohol

 - This is covered in more detail on our <a href="/learn/living-with-parkinsons/optimising-wellbeing/eating-well" class="internal-link">_Eating Well_</a> page.
 - Guidelines recommend you drink no more than 14 units of alcohol a week (2 units = a pint of beer or a medium glass of wine)
 - If you think you drink too much alcohol, there is lots of support available.
-See the <a href="https://www.nhs.uk" class="external-link" target="_blank" rel="noopener noreferrer">NHS Website</a> for more information.
+See the <a href="https://www.nhs.uk/better-health/drink-less/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Website</a> for more information.

 ### Cannabis